 Contract the Services of an Oil Recycling Company

 According to the US EPA, somewhere between 380 and 800 million gallons of waste oil are collected by professional oil recycling services for reuse.
-Recycling companies collect and reuse the oil and grease disposal for various uses.
+Recycling companies collect and reuse cooking oil and grease disposal for various uses.

 - As an additive in manufactured products